 The riders were blurry.
 The sky was washed out.
 The framing was off.

 But you posted them anyway.
 After all, gotta prove you went for a ride, right?

 I’ve been there, done that.
 We all have.
 The Internet is flooded with bad mountain bike pictures.

 The easiest way to become better with a camera is to learn how a camera works.

 Aperture: The “eye” of the camera.
 A wide aperture will let in more light, and have a shallow depth of field (smaller plane of focus).
 The smaller the number, the wider, or faster, the opening.
 For example, an aperture of 1.8 will be very wide open, and will blur the background of your photo.
-Shooting with a wide aperture is a common technique in portrait photography.
+Shooting with a wide aperture is a common technique in portrait and nature photography tips.
 A small aperture, 10 for example, will allow less light onto the sensor, and will have more depth of field (more of the frame will be in focus).
 Small apertures are common in landscape photography because the entire scene can be captured in focus.

 Shutter speed: Just what it sounds like.
 Shutter speed is how fast the shutter “blinks”.
 Or in other words, how long it stays open.
 A shutter speed of 1/60th of a second is slower than 1/250th of a second.
 Fast subjects require fast shutter speeds.
 Sports photographers use fast shutters to “stop” the action.
 Slowing down the shutter speed will create blur, which can be used to convey speed, motion, and energy.
 Longer shutter speeds of 15 seconds, to several minutes (or hours) are used to capture low-light stills, such as night photography, light contrails, or to soften waterfalls.